 Nausea and vomiting

 Morphine and other opiates trigger the vomiting center present in the brainstem.
-These effects quickly built tolerance and thus with time and optimum dosage you do not feel like vomiting or nauseous.
+These effects quickly built a tolerance and thus with time and optimum dosage you do not feel like vomiting or nauseous.

 Opiates are responsible for reducing the peristaltic activity of the guts thus there is constipation after regular intake of opiates.
 Minimum tolerance develops to these effects.
 Continued constipation may lead to small bowel obstruction, perforation and ultimately peritonitis.
 Morphine has a spasmogenic effect, causing an increase in the tone of smooth muscles leading to antiperistaltic activity as well as difficulty in voiding urine.